dominickjay/dominickjay.com/src/365albums/call-to-the-void-hot-milk.md

 ---
-title: "#35.
-A Call to the Void - Hot Milk"
+title: "A Call to the Void - Hot Milk"
 metaDesc: 'Day 35 of my album-a-day mini-project'
 date: 2023-12-14
 albumTitle: A Call to the Void